Generic Name: minocycline (MIN-oh-SYE-kleen)

 - Minocycline microspheres should not be used in CHILDREN younger than 8 years old; safety and effectiveness in these children have not been confirmed.
 Using minocycline microspheres in CHILDREN younger than 8 years old or in women during the last half of pregnancy may cause permanent changes in the tooth coloring and tooth enamel problems in the child.

 - PREGNANCY and BREAST-FEEDING: Minocycline microspheres has been shown to cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using minocycline microspheres while you are pregnant.
-Minocycline microspheres is found in breast milk.
+Minocycline microspheres are found in breast milk.
 Do not breast-feed while taking minocycline microspheres.

 Possible side effects of minocycline microspheres: